adithyabhat99/Roof-Bunk/README.md

 # Roof-Bunk

-## Website which helps students to find PGs around Mysore.
+## Website which helps students to find PGs around a location.
 ## Platform to PG owners to advertise their PG.

 Contributors: <br />